offby0code/money/README.md

 Solution is developed as testable as possible using functional and clear style avoiding inner state and hard and complex class hierarchies and object graphs.

-Solution is possible to wrap in containers and uploaded to ECS or other container run environment.
+Solution is possible to wrap in docker and be uploaded to ECS or other container run environment.

 To run app: